About Helton

 The Helton Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Leslie County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Helton, Kentucky residents are available through the local police department and authorized providers in Leslie County.
+Fingerprinting services for Helton, Kentucky residents are available through local police (where present) and authorized providers in Leslie County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Leslie County Sheriff's Office for scheduling and fees.

-Property records for Helton, Kentucky are maintained by the Leslie Property Valuation Administrator's Office and the Leslie County County Clerk.
+Property records for Helton, Kentucky are maintained by the Leslie Property Valuation Administrator's Office and the Leslie County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Leslie County, including parcels in Helton.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Leslie County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Leslie County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Leslie County offices at the county courthouse.
 The Leslie County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Helton, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Leslie County Clerk's office issues marriage licenses and maintains marriage records for Leslie County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.